eclipsesource/tabris-plugin-firebase/example/README.md

 ## Running the Example

-Using the tabris-cli the example can be started via
+Using the Tabris.js CLI the example can be started via

 ```sh
 $ tabris run <platform>